-Wow, I have received a LOT of emails in the last couple of months.
+Wow, I have received MANY emails in the last couple of months.

-Emails from businesses that I buy from regularly and some whom I have only bought from once, all telling me about the new shopping experience with them, how things are going to be different, and the processes that they have put in place to keep me safe.
+Emails from businesses that I buy from regularly and some whom I have only bought from once all tell me about the new shopping experience with them, how things are going to be different, and the processes that they have put in place to keep me safe.

-Having gone through around 50-100 emails I received (yes, I have always been a fan of online shopping), the majority of the content was long and lengthy text and as a customer, yes it was reassuring that everything had been considered and the business wanted to go to great lengths to reassure me.
-But, did I read these emails?
+Having gone through around 50-100 emails I received (yes, I have always been a fan of online shopping), most of the content was long and lengthy text.
+As a customer, yes, it was reassuring that everything had been considered, and the business wanted to go to great lengths to reassure me.
+But did I read these emails?

 However, one of the emails that stood out to me was this one.